 24th Dec.
 2000

-We've safaried in the Crater and the surrounding Conservation Area on the following three occasions :
+We've safaried in the Crater and the surrounding Conservation Area on the following occasions:

 • Dec.
 2000.
 Two night safari, on our first visit to Tanzania, where we also travelled to Tarangire, Serengeti and Lake Manyara.